In this video you'll learn:

 So, what’s the alternative strategy to that?
 Well, really having a portfolio of investments that aren’t loaded up on particular political events or particular states of the world coming around.

-RP: So, being aware of home bias and diversifying globally really do make sense.
+Robin Powell: So, being aware of home bias and diversifying globally really do make sense.